 How much do you earn?

-For each sale you’ll earn a small commission, what that commission is varies from site to site but generally speaking it’s around 20% of the sale price.
-Some shops let’s you choose the price of a product and how much you should earn from each sale, and other sites has a fixed commission that you earn for each product sold.
+For each sale, you’ll earn a small commission, what that commission varies from site to site but generally speaking it’s around 20% of the sale price.
+Some shops let you choose the price of a product and how much you should earn from each sale, and other sites have a fixed commission that you earn for each product sold.

 Keep the rights for your work

-If you’re planning on using a similar site that’s not featured on this list I strongly advice you to double (and triple) check if you get to keep the full right to your work, even if it’s very uncommon I have in the past encountered several sites that will gain the right to your work once you starting to selling your work on their platform , so beware.
+If you’re planning on using a similar site that’s not featured on this list I strongly advise you to double (and triple) check if you get to keep the full right to your work, even if it’s very uncommon I have in the past encountered several sites that will gain the right to your work once you starting to selling your work on their platform, so beware.

 What makes Threadless stand out from the rest of the shops on this list is that you get your own shop on their platform, you get plenty of design options on how your shop should look like, you can brand it and customize it to look just like you want.